SwiftERM Hyper-personalisation for ecommerce email marketing

 What’s the pricing model?

 A major attraction of SaaS is the simplified pricing model.
-In some cases, there are hidden charges, or pricing that varies based on metrics ranging from user counts, to transactions, to bandwidth.
+In some cases, there are hidden charges or pricing that varies based on metrics ranging from user counts to transactions, to bandwidth.
 If the sales process glosses over these provisions, engage the assistance of your purchasing or legal department to wade through the fine print and confirm that you understand what might trigger a significant price increase.

 What integration options are available?

 Rarely do our applications exist in silos, and as soon as your new SaaS tools gain traction there will be demands to integrate their data and functionality into other applications and reports.
 While many SaaS vendors provide a great portfolio of APIs and data sharing, make sure your people have the skills to access these interfaces, and that the data and functionality you might need to integrate are available.
-Our complement of UTM‘s used are available to integrate with other applications, and because it can be delivered in a variety of methods, it is universally compatible with all typically adopted methods.
+Our complement of UTM‘s used is available to integrate with other applications, and because it can be delivered in a variety of methods, it is universally compatible with all typically adopted methods.

 Are your current and future user environments supported?